 Hepatitis B is a serious liver infection caused by the hepatitis B virus (HBV).
-For some people, hepatitis B infection becomes chronic, leading to liver failure, liver cancer or cirrhosis — a condition that causes permanent scarring of the liver.
+For some people, hepatitis B infection becomes chronic, meaning it lasts more than six months.
+Having chronic hepatitis B increases your risk of developing liver failure, liver cancer or cirrhosis — a condition that causes permanent scarring of the liver.

 Most people infected with hepatitis B as adults recover fully, even if their signs and symptoms are severe.
-Infants and children are much more likely to develop a chronic hepatitis B infection.
-Although no cure exists for hepatitis B, a vaccine can prevent the disease.
-If you're already infected, taking certain precautions can help prevent spreading HBV to others.
+Infants and children are more likely to develop a chronic hepatitis B infection.
+A vaccine can prevent hepatitis B, but there's no cure if you have it.
+If you're infected, taking certain precautions can help prevent spreading HBV to others.

 - Lok ASF.
 Clinical manifestations and natural history of hepatitis B virus infection. http://www.uptodate.com/home.
 Accessed July 11, 2014.